Welcome to our class page. Please check regularly to find out all about our exciting learning journey.

-In PE this half term we are learning all about striking and fielding.
-We started by practicing our throwing and catching skills, making sure that we were hitting our target, and throwing with accuracy.
+In PE this half term we have learned all about striking and fielding.
+We started by practising our throwing and catching skills, making sure that we were hitting our target, and throwing with accuracy.
 We have now moved on to striking a ball with different objects, such as a tennis racket and a bat.
-We are having so much fun!
+We are getting to be much more accurate!

 This half term, our topic is ‘Oh!
 I do like to be beside the seaside.’
 To link with this topic, in Science we will be learning all about animals and their habitats.
 To begin our learning, we went for a minibeast hunt around the school grounds, to see what minibeasts we could find, and where.
 We found out that snails and slugs like very wet and damp places, because we found lots in the shade under logs and in the grass.
 We made a tally to show how many of each minibeast we found, and made a note of where we found them.
 Take a look!

 This half term we we be learning all about the creation story in RE.
 We started our learning by reading the story, and thinking about different times we have seen something being created.
-We then made our own creation out of LEGO, and thought about how we felt making our creation, and how we felt after it was made.
+We then made our own creations out of LEGO, and thought about how we felt making our creations, and how we felt after it was made.
 Take a look!

 This week we have enjoyed learning through the story called ‘Jim and the Beanstalk.’
 At first, we thought that the giant would be mean and scary like he is in ‘Jack and the Beanstalk,’ but he turned out to be kind and thoughtful!
 As part of our learning, and to help us to retell the story later on in the week, we chose part of the story to retell and to illustrate.
 Take a look!